CodeYourFuture/curriculum/common-content/en/module/tools/individual-shell-tools/index.md

 ```

 Here we are saying: At a terminal prompt (signified by the `%`), run the command `ls`.\
-Below the command is some expected or example output (`file1    file2`) you will see when you run it.
+Below the command is the output (`file1    file2`) you should expect to see after you run the command.
+Sometimes this is the exact output you should expect.
+Sometimes _example_ outputs are given: these could vary according to your filesystem, username, or other variables.

 To call a program, we type its name and press enter.
 Open a terminal and run: